 Today, patients have a wide variety of medications to choose from to treat their back pain.
 Some drugs not only relieve pain but also work to reduce inflammation and relax muscle tension and spasm.
 However, many of these medications, even those available without a prescription, can have serious side effects.
 Talk to your doctor before taking any medications for back pain.

 NSAIDs include aspirin, ibuprofen, Naproxen, and Ketoprofen.
 Anti-inflammatory medications help reduce swelling and inflammation and promote healing.
 When taken in low doses, NSAIDs work as mild analgesics.
 When taken in higher doses and on a regular basis, enough of the drug builds up to have a true anti-inflammatory effect.

-Muscle relaxants, such as cyclobenzaprine (Flexeril), diazepam (Valium), carisoprodol (Soma), and methocarbamol (Robaxin), are often prescribed for severe pain.
+Muscle relaxants, such as cyclobenzaprine (Flexeril), diazepam (Valium), carisoprodol (Soma), and methocarbamol (Robaxin), are often prescribed to relieve muscle spasms that can cause severe pain.
 However, some experts believe that NSAIDs are just as effective.